w4bo/AA2425-unibo-mldm/slides/07-fairness.md

 Discrimination, different treatments

 - Direct
-- Indirect discrimination: something that seams neutral but applies discrimination
+- Indirect discrimination: something that seems neutral but applies discrimination
 - Intersectional? discrimination

-*Computational fairness*: algorithms should not perform any kind of discrimination.
+*Computational fairness*: algorithms should not perform any discrimination.

 - We need to quantify the level of (un)fairness

 *Multidisciplinary* approach is a must, at least three perspectives: legal, social, and technical

-- Legal: we have lot of regulations such as AI acts, article 21, national and sectorial regulations
+- Legal: we have a lot of regulations such as AI acts, article 21, national and sectorial regulations
 - How do we move this into something quantifiable?
     - Which metrics should we use?
     - Metrics should be legally sound in terms of laws.
-    - Metrics are in conflict with each others
+    - Metrics conflict with each other
     - Metrics are threshold-based: who defines the thresholds?

-Fairness is contextual to the application, an application is FAIR inside some boundaries both not other.
+Fairness is contextual to the application, an application is FAIR inside some boundaries but not others.

 - How do we define the boundaries?
     - Participative design (see: holistic social-legal-technical methodology for AI fairness)
-- Context can be based using a context
+- Boundaries can be based on a context

 # Abstention mechanism

-Abstention option is an additional function for classifier to abstain the model making a prediction when it not sure enough.
+The abstention option is an additional function for classifiers to abstain the model from making a prediction when it is not sure enough.

 - You have a confidence function (such as softmax layer)
 - We can select coverage (how much of input data I want to cover)

-Many systems usually add bias in the final result.
+Many systems usually add bias to the final result.

 - Minority classes have reduced performance, and classification is rejected
 - We can inject an interpretable model to understand when this problem occurs